rishiraj824/scheduling/README.md

+### Scheduling Algorithm

-### This Python Notebook demonstrates a basic Scheduling Algorithm, given a CSV with a list of schedules.
+This Python Notebook interactively demonstrates the Scheduling Algorithm, given a CSV with a list of activities.